-A full year of amortization is taken in the year of acquisition
+A full year of amortization is taken in the year of acquisition.
+Assets under construction are not amortized until the asset is available for productive use.

 Landfill Closure and Post-closure Accrual

 The estimated costs to close and maintain solid waste landfill sites are based on estimated future expenses in current dollars, discounted, adjusted for estimation inflation, and are charged to expense as the landfill site's capacity is used.